LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

 ---
-title: "Multi-Factor Authentication Using Redis Cache and OTP"
+title: "Multi-Factor Authentication (MFA) with Redis Cache and OTP"
-date: "2022-06-14"
+date: "2022-06-30"
-coverImage: "coverImage.png"
+coverImage: "mfa-with-redis-cache-and-otp.png"
 author: "Fredrick Emmanuel"
 tags: ["Node.js", "Redis", "Authentication"]
-description: "Follow this tutorial and learn to set up Multi-factor Authentication in your various applications"
+description: "Want to implement Multi-Factor Authentication (MFA)?
+Follow this tutorial to implement MFA using Redis Cache and OTP in your applications."
 ---

 Securing your web applications from unauthorized users is very important.
 You can increase the security with One Time Password (OTP) authentication in addition to the login credentials.
 An OTP is sent to the user’s email when they want to log in.
 This is a form of [multi-factor authentication (MFA)](https://www.loginradius.com/blog/identity/what-is-multi-factor-authentication/).

 It is essential to learn how to apply Multi-Factor authentication in real-world applications, and this tutorial got you covered.
-This tutorial explains how to store users’ sessions in the Redis Store and how to send OTP using [Nodemailer](https://www.npmjs.com/package/nodemailer) for authentication.
+This tutorial explains how to store users’ sessions in the Redis Store and send OTP using [Nodemailer](https://www.npmjs.com/package/nodemailer) for authentication.

 ## Goal